flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 The `listen` option overrides our defaults: the `listenAddress*` options have no effect and no IP is used automatically in this case.

+One vhost definition should set the `default` option.
+Otherwise, the first vhost entry will be the default one.
+Because we combine config from multiple files, setting an explicit default is strongly encouraged to avoid surprises with server name matching.

 We also support a custom `reuseport` option for `listen` which is true by default.
+The option only has an effect on the default vhost and is ignored on others.
 The effect is that Nginx will start a separate socket listener for each worker.
 This helps performance and also allows changing listen IPs on config reload without the need to restart Nginx.